Subscribe To Our Blog

 The paleo diet seems ideal for folks experiencing health problems and who want to minimize the intake of food items restricted in this diet.
 Otherwise, there is no superiority proven of the paleo diet over other diets, be it the Keto diet, Mediterranean diet, or any other.

 A proper diet ideally incorporates the right balance of food items from different groups ensuring an individual's overall health.
 According to experts, one should follow a diet rich in lean proteins, whole grains, fruits, vegetables, legumes, and dairy.
 The proportion must be appropriate to ensure your health doesn't get compromised.
-It's always a good practice to consult a nutritionist or a doctor before initiating any specific diet plan.
+It’s always a good practice to consult a nutritionist or a doctor before initiating any specific diet plan and tools like FitBudd nutrition coaching software can help track food choices, ensure nutrient balance, and follow structured plans under professional guidance.

 Have you followed Keto or any other diet plan in the past to maintain your health and fitness?
 For how long did you consistently follow the plan?
 Feel free to share your journey and experience in the comments below.